 - Third Church of Revelation: Pergamum (Meaning height or elevation)

 Waters are gathered and dry land appears on day three.
 With the dry land, seeds, trees, and fruit spring forth.
-Thus, the dividing and separating of day two is ideally to promote gathering, stability, and growth.
-Thus, three is the foundation of the House or Temple.
-Just as trees put down roots deep into the soil for strength, nourishment, and stability, so we too, anchor ourselves in three.
+Thus, the dividing and separating of day two is ideally to promote the gathering, stability, and growth of day three.
+Just as trees put down roots deep into the soil for strength, nourishment, and stability, so we, too, anchor ourselves in three.
 One way that this manifests is in our Hope.
 Because Messiah was resurrected on the third day, we have hope for our own future resurrection.
-Because He is the early first fruits (3rd feast) unto God, we also have hope to be counted as His first fruits.
+Because He is the early first fruits (3rd feast) unto God, we also have hope to be counted as His first fruits in resurrection.
 (1 Cor.
 15:12-28)

 Arbah [f.], arbahah [m.]
 Authority, government, rule, dominion, calendar, time, creation, kingdom, fullness, giving of the Torah (Law) and Holy Spirit.
 The most holy Name of G-d has four Hebrew letters (yohd, heh, vav, heh – YHWH).
 Judah was the fourth born son and has the scepter of rule.
 Pictures completeness much like seven.
 Four matriarchs, four corners of the earth, four horns on altar, four tassles (tzit-tziyot) are to be worn on one’s garment/robe, four living creatures, four horsemen, Four rivers of Eden, four winds, four gospels, etc.

 On the negative side there are four beasts (Dan.
 7:3).
-The fourth one is diverse from the others and has ten horns (see info for 10 below).
-Then an eleventh horn emerges (see info on eleven here) that seeks to change times (appointed seasons/feast days) and law (God’s Torah).
+The fourth one is diverse from the others and has ten horns (see info for the number ten below).
+Then, an eleventh horn emerges (see info on eleven here) that seeks to change times (appointed seasons/feast days) and law (God’s Torah).
 (Dan.
 7:25) This is in direct opposition to the calendar/clock/seasons/law that YHWH gave on day four of creation.

 - Fourth Hebrew letter: Dalet Numerical value of four.
 Pictographic meaning door, draw out or in, knock, path, way, portal to heaven, dominion, control, bough, and branch.